pjdaye/greenacre-loan-app/test/prompts/prompt_template.md

 ---

-## **Sample Customization:**

-### Customized Prompt Example

-If you want to summarize a product named "SmartWatch X" with the features "Heart rate monitoring," "GPS tracking," and "Water resistance," the customized prompt would look like this:

-`"Write a summary of the product SmartWatch X focusing on its features, such as Heart rate monitoring, GPS tracking, and Water resistance."`

----

 ## **Additional Notes:**

 * Include any additional tips, common pitfalls, or suggestions for getting the best results with this prompt.